What is value chain analysis? Why it matters and how to get started

 The internet has given businesses access to the world’s largest customer base, but it’s also created unparalleled competition.
 Even the most niche businesses find that they have competition in the unlikeliest of places.
 However, you can still put your company at a competitive advantage when you complete a value chain analysis.

-Learn how to do a value chain analysis so you can stand out from the competition, add value to your business, and solidify your company as a market leader.
+Learn how to conduct a value chain analysis so you can stand out from the competition, add value to your business, and solidify your company as a market leader.

 What is value chain analysis?